hartwigmedical/actin/molecular/README.md

 ### Integration of non-ORANGE molecular results

-Molecular results which are not ORANGE are interpreted from the clinical data, using the prior molecular test list.
+Molecular results which are not ORANGE are interpreted from the clinical data, using the prior sequencing tests model.
 These results are normalized and integrated into the molecular history, which can be processed by downstream rules without specific knowledge about what type of test was done.
 This integration process is documented in the diagram below.

-Note: IHC tests are not included below as they do not provide molecular events which can be annotated.
-They follow a similar path, but have no annotation step, and cannot be used in molecular rules requiring drivers.

 ![Integrating Molecular Data](integrating_molecular_data.png)